Hierarchical modeling for an industrial implementation of a Digital Twin for electrical drives: Electrical (Electromagnetic) simulation

-Considering the boundary conditions in the context of an asynchronous machine and both geometric and magnetic symmetry conditions, Dirichlet boundary conditions are assigned on the external boundary of the stator and Neumann boundary conditions $\frac{\partial A_3}{\partial \lagComponent_3}=0$, in the normal direction, with respect to the $\lagComponent_1 \lagComponent_2$-plane in this context, are assigned on the remaining boundary of the sector constituted of either one pole, a pair of poles or a set of pole pairs.
-This condition is equivalent to applying a given value to the derivative of $\vectorPotential$ normal to the boundary, resulting in flux lines (which are the integral of the normal component of the magnetic field $\magneticFieldLag$) with a given incidence angle with the boundary.
+Considering the boundary conditions in the context of an asynchronous machine and both geometric and magnetic symmetry conditions, Dirichlet boundary conditions are assigned on the external boundary of the stator and Neumann boundary conditions $\frac{\partial A_3}{\partial \outwardnormal}=0$, in the normal direction $\outwardnormal$ with respect to the $\lagComponent_1 \lagComponent_2$-plane in our context, are assigned on the remaining boundary of the sector constituted of either one pole, a pair of poles or a set of pole pairs.

 Finally, for other types of electrical machines and also in a magnetically asymmetric context, one can still use periodic boundary conditions assigned along the lateral boundary of the sector.
 When these are taken into account, the remaining external circumference is subjected to Dirichlet boundary conditions.
+These types of boundary conditions are illustrated in Figure \ref{fig:BC}.

 In terms of initial conditions, the machine is typically simulated starting from rest with an assigned current or current density assigned to specific coils.